 This year’s story started with a place I’ve inhabited for a few short stories already.
 A version of our own world with some unexplained differences that I suppose pushes my stories toward Science Fiction.
-I liked this world and I liked the stories I’d already written there, so I stowed the idea of the place away.
+I liked this world and I liked the stories I’d already written there.
+So I stowed the idea of the place away.
 And when a plot struck me, I knew almost immediately that using this place would be ideal.

 For the plot specifically, I try to write a single sentence to guide me through each scene I want to write.
 If my goal is 50,000 words, this usually means at least 10 scenes, probably more like 15.
 So that becomes my goal.
 Something like 15 sentences to tell my entire story, obviously with a minimum amount of detail.

-However, you go about it, having a strong design for the plot will be a critical tool for success during NaNoWriMo.
+However you go about it, having a strong design for the plot will be a critical tool for success during NaNoWriMo.
 Without some sort of guide, it can be easy to get lost in the idea of your story and not make any forward progress.
 Then November will abruptly be over you won’t have the word count you’re looking for.

 The more you know about your characters, the easier it will be to write them.
 Nothing new here, but it bears repeating.
 Create a character sketch.
-Preferably do one of these for every character in your story, but at the very least you’ll need to outline your main characters.
+Preferably do one of these for every character in your story, but at the very least you must outline your main characters.
 This includes your protagonist and antagonist.
-I’ve found in my own work that I often neglect the antagonist, then I struggle as I write to pin down their motivation and goals.
+I’ve found in my work that I often neglect the antagonist, then I struggle as I write to pin down their motivation and goals.
 So don’t let the “bad guy” go unformed or you’ll find yourself unable to generate the level of tension a story needs to propel itself forward.